136 years of Celtic FC: A look back at club’s remarkable unbroken history

 In those years, fans of all generations have witnessed some historical moments and plenty of ups and downs.
 From the early days of winning league titles, domestic cup competitions and thrashing Rangers 7-1 at Hampden in the Sun to the modern day - a famous Centenary double, three European finals, three magical nine-in-a-row era’s, a quadruple treble, once Invincible season.
 116 trophies later, it has been some fairytale.

-Just when it appeared the club were on their knees, step up Fergus McCann to herald a new dawn.
+Just when it appeared the club was at its lowest ebb, Fergus McCann stepped in to herald a new dawn.
 It has been a rollercoaster ride for Celtic supporters but one that made the club what they are to this very day.

 Here, GlasgowWorld takes a look back some of the highlights throughout those years: